shortdoom/gh-fake-analyzer/README.md

 Dump profile data of any user or organization on GitHub.
 Built with the OSINT/security community in mind.
 Can be used for good too!

+DISCLAIMER: The confidence in detecting "malicious" GitHub profiles is low.
+Many regular user accounts may appear in the analysis files; this does not indicate their participation in any illegal activity.
+ANYBODY can edit the `.git` file, and ANYBODY can commit code to GitHub.
+This tool is intended for reconnaissance purposes only.

 # How to Install & Run

 1. Rename `.env.example` to `.env` and supply your GitHub API Key (generated in your profile).
 If you don't, the script will use global API limits (slow).
+Github API tokens are only alive for 30 days, you'll need to regenerate your token after that time.

 2. Install the required packages: